FIWARE-Ops/docs.expert-certification/doc/appendix.md

 -   Justify an example of a **subscription filtering on metadata** as opposed to attributes.
 -   What are **registrations** used for?
 Give a practical example.
 -   How do **registrations** work?
 Will the value received always be current?
--   What NGSI operations would be required to enforce **geofencing**? (i.e. raising an alert whenever a sensor is detected out-of-bounds) How should the entities of such sensor data be structured?
+-   What NGSI operations would be required to enforce **geofencing**? (i.e. raising an alert whenever a sensor/thing is detected out-of-bounds) How should the entities of such sensor data be structured?
 -   What is the purpose of the `id` attribute?
 Does the `id` of each entity have to be unique?
 What is the purpose of the `type` attribute?
 When is it required?
 -   Imagine I have a data structure including an address.
 How do I structure an entity so that I know that the street, the town etc. are known to be all part of one address?
+-   Can you give an example of a geoquery?
+Can you describe the parameters you need to provide when defining a geoquery?
+-   How do you convey in NGSI that an entity is associated (linked) to another entity?
+-   What is NGSI-LD?

 ## 3) Questions on the Current FIWARE Catalogue